DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 setting a computer password and negotiating Centrelink’s website.
 On a later field trip, Karen commented that while ‘everyone has different bank accounts’, they ‘might use \[her\] computer to check money in their account’.
-Another young woman at Mungalawarru also observed that other people, both men and women, often asked Karen to help them use the computer, though she herself didn’t ask Karen for help.
+Another young woman at Mungalawurru also observed that other people, both men and women, often asked Karen to help them use the computer, though she herself didn’t ask Karen for help.